 Skip The Dishes FAQ

-We compiled a list of Frequently Asked Questions by Skip The Dishes couriers, as well people looking to sign up as a Skip The Dishes driver who need some more information.
+We compiled a list of Frequently Asked Questions by Skip The Dishes couriers, as well people looking to sign up as a Skip The Dishes courier who need some more information.

-Do I have to collect GST / HST as a Skip The Dishes driver?
+Do I have to collect GST / HST as a Skip The Dishes courier?

 How do I get paid?